COP4331Group5/book_renter/CONTRIBUTING.md

 First make sure you have the LTS version of NodeJS.
 You can get the installer from [NodeJS's site](https://nodejs.org).

-You will also need to install [PostgreSQL](https://www.postgresql.org/download/).
+You will also need to install [PostgreSQL](https://www.postgresql.org/download/) and set it up.

 Optional: Install [pgAdmin](https://www.pgadmin.org/) to help manage the database.